Yahşi Cazibe

 Yahşi Cazibe is a Turkish comedy series.
 Cazibe, an Azerbaijani immigrant, marries Kemal to become a Turkish citizen.
 "Ms. Gül" who deals with illegal marriages arranges this marriage which will last for 3 years according to the agreement.
 Kemal receives TL 15,000 from Cazibe.
 But Kemal has a girlfriend, Simge, who is the daughter of Kemal's boss.
 Kemal's boss does not know that Kemal and his daughter are in a relationship.
 Simge thinks that Cazibe is Kemal's maid.
 However Ejder is the foreign marriage detective and he is trying to find proof that Cazibe only married Kemal to become a Turkish Citizen.

 Yahşi Cazibe was the most popular series in Turkey that is published by ATV.
-The final episode was aired in 16 June 2012.
+The final episode was aired on 16 June 2012.

 The word "Yahşi" comes from Azerbaijani and means beautiful, good, nice. (in Turkish: güzel, iyi).
 "Cazibe" means seduction, charm.